Squirtle007/cudaq-workshop-kisti/README.md

 # Docker Instructions

-Follow these steps to set up the lab environment in a Docker container:
+Follow these steps to set up the lab environment using a [Docker container](https://www.docker.com/):

 ## Build the image